Child-Development-Lab/HBCD-EEG-Utilities/docs/index.md

 Functionality of the software is as follows:

 - Load HBCD EEG .set files
-- Computes derivatives for each selected task.
+- Computes derivatives for each selected task
 - Saves trial-level and summary statistics output per participant for the VEP, MMN, and FACE tasks
 - Saves power spectrum output for the RS task
 - Relabels variable names to reflect names of ERP components and ROIs of interest
 - Writes subject-level summary statistics and trial measures output tables as .csv files
 - Concatenates all subjects' summary statistics output into a single spreadsheet for each task
-- Concatenates all subjects' trial measures output into a single spreadsheet for each task.
+- Concatenates all subjects' trial measures output into a single spreadsheet for each task

 ## Functionality